Home

 Then came the “Brash Basher from Belleville” as Bud Collins called Connors.
 (Jimmy was from Belleville, Illinois.)
 The two-handed backhand gave Connors, Evert, Borg, and others lethal passing shots.
 They had more control and ability to hit angles with the extra hand on top.
 The down side was they gave up a bit of reach.
 But they made up for it with superior footwork and court coverage.

 The two-handed backhand is easier to learn.
 When I coach beginning kids, they can get this in a day.
 But the one-hander could take years to master due to the lack of arm strength.
-So start with a two-hander if you’re learning the game.
+So you may want to start with a two-hander, if you’re learning the game (or coaching beginning players).
 If you already have a one-handed backhand, then watch Federer and imitate what he does.

 Whether you have a one-handed backhand or two, it takes practice to perfect.
 We do tennis ball machine drills where the player has to hit 20 balls in a row down the line.
 Once he gets this, then we go 20 in a row cross-court.
 We also work on the slice backhand, a one-handed shot.
 This takes a lot of strength and racket control to hit consistently.